Keyruu/oblivion/content/Homelab/NixOS for Servers.md

 ## Implicit "declarativeness"
 I do catch myself doing stuff quickly to get it done, but forgetting what I changed later on.
 Not putting it in a repo or add it to the Ansible setup.
 I think everybody has done this a few times.

-With NixOS this just doesn't really happen anymore.
+With NixOS, this just doesn't really happen anymore.
 The only way I change stuff at the system level is through the NixOS configuration.
-I know that this is not a problem with Linux per se but if the OS can get me out of that bad habit it is a win in my book.
+I know that this is not a problem with Linux per se, but if the OS can get me out of that bad habit, it is a win in my book.

 ## Nixpkgs has the most and newest packages
 ![[nixpkgs-map.png]]Image from [repology](https://repology.org/repositories/graphs).